Skip to Content

 Sri Lanka Itinerary East Coast

-If you are looking at this Sri Lanka Itinerary East Coast, the chances are you will be travelling between May and October.
+If you are looking at this Sri Lanka Itinerary east coast, the chances are you will be travelling between May and October.

 If you are visiting Sri Lanka between November and April, check out this itinerary.

 It is fast becoming the destination to explore due to its unique things to do.
-Beaches, temples, wildlife…there really is something for everyone in Sri Lanka.
+Beaches, temples, wildlife…there is something for everyone in Sri Lanka.

-To get to the east coast of Sri Lanka, there is quite a bit of driving involved so that most tourists will make a stop along the way.
-Hence, this post will take you through the best spots to stop on the way to the east.
+To get to the east coast of Sri Lanka, there is quite a bit of driving involved, so most tourists will stop along the way.

 Sri Lanka Itinerary East Coast